Lenovo Unleashes AI-Powered Creativity And Productivity Devices And Solutions At CES 2024

 Lenovo's new gaming ecosystem debuted at CES 2024 with Microsoft Windows 11-based PCs, peripherals, software, and services that deliver on power, thermals, graphics, AI-powered advantages, and the freedom to build the ultimate system to game.
 The new PC portfolio includes the following new 9th generation Lenovo Legion 16-inch gaming laptops and towers:

-Also new this year are the Lenovo LOQTM 15IRX9, Lenovo LOQ 15IAX9I , Lenovo LOQ 15IAX9, and Lenovo LOQ 15AHP9 laptops and Lenovo LOQ Tower 17IRR9
+Also new this year are the Lenovo LOQ 15IRX9, Lenovo LOQ 15IAX9I , Lenovo LOQ 15IAX9, and Lenovo LOQ 15AHP9 laptops and Lenovo LOQ Tower 17IRR9

 for gamers beginning their journey up the leaderboards.
 New accessories, such as the Lenovo Legion M410 Wireless RGB Gaming Mouse and Legion K510 Pro Mini Keyboard,